 smooth Solomon’s seal

-Polygonatum biflorum (smooth solomon seal) are clusters of small white green flowers droop from the stalks and later produce small blue berries.
-The zig zag arching talks are from 1-5 feet long.
-Nodding, greenish-white tubular flowers hang in pairs from the axils of the oval, veined leaves.
-Root are consumed by mammals and berries by birds.
-Native Americans consumed the starch rich rhizomes of smooth Solomon’s seal as a “potato-like food” use to make soups and bread.
+Native Americans consumed the starch-rich rhizomes of smooth Solomon’s seal as a “potato-like food” used to make soups and bread.
 The young shoots are also edible, raw or boiled for an asparagus-like food.

 |Botanical Name||Polygonatum biflorum|